hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ## Connect to Database using EC2 instance

-To connect to the database, we need the `public-ip` of the instance where MySQL is deployed.
-We also need to use the MySQL Client to interact with the MySQL database.
+To connect to the database, you need the `public-ip` of the instance where MySQL is deployed.
+You also need to use the MySQL Client to interact with the MySQL database.

 ```console
 apt install mysql-client